-UPS Surpasses One Billion Covid-19 Vaccine Delivery Milestone, Continues To Deliver Hope Around The World
+UPS Surpasses One Billion COVID-19 Vaccine Delivery Milestone, Continues to Deliver Hope Around the World

 - Three Regional 24/7 UPS Healthcare Command Centers, dedicated to predicting and managing the global vaccine movement to ensure on-time delivery, with contingency plans and solutions to mitigate the risks of extreme weather and other obstacles

-- Partnering with Gavi and other organizations to train and manage ultra-cold vaccine movement in COVAX countries, supporting COVID relief and healthcare infrastructure moving forward
+- Partnering with Gavi and other organizations to train and manage ultra-cold vaccine movement in COVAX nations, supporting COVID relief and healthcare infrastructure moving forward

-- Delivery of COVID-19 vaccines outside of the U.S. managing 4,500 movements through the UPS network and commercial partners since the first vaccines were made available.
-These flights, coordinated by UPS Global Freight Forwarding, add capacity to the already extensive UPS Airlines network and provide customers with even greater worldwide reach at a time when equitable vaccine distribution is key to global health.

 - Embedded UPS logistic experts in countries including Indonesia and Malawi to fully and safely manage vaccine distribution logistics

-- UPS support of vaccine doses delivered via autonomous aircraft to clinics in Africa through the partnership between Zipline and Gavi.
+- UPS support of vaccine doses delivered via drone to clinics in the U.S. and Africa through the partnership between Zipline and Gavi

-- Real-time visibility into the location of vaccines through UPS® Premier technology, which provides precise visibility into every single vaccine package – down to within 10 feet of its location anywhere in the UPS global network
+- Real-time visibility into the location of vaccines through UPS Premier, which provides precise visibility into every single vaccine package – down to within 10 feet of its location anywhere in the UPS global network

 - Supported over 130 vaccine clinical trials to date through the UPS Healthcare subsidiary Marken, which is involved in nearly all vaccines and treatments in development today.